Issue certificate

 * Wild card domain (Example: *.example.com)

-2. Validation methods
+2. Validation method

 Select how to validate the ownership of the domain you've applied for.
 Once you select a validation method at this stage, you cannot change it later.